gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 You find the core script placing orders for the basic liquidity strategy in the folder `scripts/complete_liquidity_provision.js`.

-Before you start this script, you need to export some environment variables and prepare the parameters.
+Before running this script, you will need to export some environment variables and prepare the parameters.

 ### Env variables